rdfa/rdfa-website/README.markdown

    For example: tests/250.sparql
 4. Add your test to manifest.ttl and indicate the host language(s) and version(s) for which it applies.
-For example, if you would like your example to only apply to HTML4, you would modify add :hostLanguage <html4-manifest>; to the test case entry.
+For example, if you would like your example to only apply to HTML4, you would specify rdfatest:hostLanguage "html4"; to the test case entry.

 There are three classifications for Unit Tests:

-required - These are tests that are required for proper operation per the
-           appropriate RDFa specification.
+* required - These are tests that are required for proper operation per the appropriate RDFa specification.
-optional - These are tests for optional features supported by some RDFa
+* optional - These are tests for optional features supported by some RDFa Processors.
-           Processors.
-buggy    - These are tests that are buggy or are not considered valid test
-           cases by all RDFa processor maintainers.
+* buggy    - These are tests that are buggy or are not considered valid test cases by all RDFa processor maintainers.

 The test suite is designed to empower RDFa processor maintainers to create